Juanmaria-rr/SARS_service_/README.md

 ├── variants_table
 └── work
 ```
+In addition, nextflow will create the folder /work, in which every task is isolated in folders.
+If any error appears during the pipeline, we can look for the step in the folders ``` /work/<number_id>```

 Now, all the data coming from the viralrecon analysis is located in /20210603_viralrecon_mapping folder, which will take the following structure if the analysis is performed correctly (only directories shown).